aadi-joshi/g1_psap_courseproj/README.md

   - Develops data visualization using matrix representation.

 - **Color and UI Developer and main.c**: (Shambhavi Verma)
-  - Responsible for `colors.h` and `main.c/h`.
+  - Responsible for `main.c` and `main.h`.
   - Handles the main menu loop and coordinates between authentication and transaction modules.
-  - Implements ANSI escape code definitions for terminal color output.
   - Ensures visual feedback throughout the application.
-  - Works with the Project Lead to integrate color printing in the main menu and utility functions.
+  - Maintains the main.c and main.h files and updates them according to the changes made by other members.

 - **Documentation and Testing Specialist**: (Sachin Aage)
   - Ensures comprehensive documentation of the project.